Chhanvitha/talent-scout-chatbot/README.md

 **TalentScout Hiring Assistant** is an AI-powered chatbot designed to streamline the candidate screening process for recruiters.
 Built with **Python** and **Streamlit**, this assistant gathers candidate information, dynamically generates technical questions based on the candidate’s skillset, and maintains context throughout the conversation.
 It provides a user-friendly interface that simulates an intelligent and engaging interview assistant.

 ---
+##  .env file

+Replace the OPENROUTER API KEY with your openrouter api key The api key can be created by logging into to openrouter and generating a secret key for project.

+---
 ##  Installation Instructions

 Follow these steps to run the project locally: